 Leaders need to be decisive and, more importantly, need to be able to make the right decisions.
 If you are a decisive leader, this can work out in your favor in the sense it makes you grounded on what you want and where you see the future of the company is.

-It will help you take you those tough decisions every leader has to.
-Coupled decisiveness with control over one’s emotions, and you have the making a potent leader.
+It will help you take those tough decisions every leader has to.
+Coupled decisiveness with control over one’s emotions, and you have the making of a potent leader.

 Although it is always a good idea to consult stakeholders of the company when deciding to make big decisions.